Image source:

 Significant Events in the Dairy Industry

-• Danone's Exit: On March 22, 2024, Danone exited the Russian market, incurring an estimated loss of €1.2 billion, reshaping the competitive landscape.
+• Danone's Exit: On March 22, 2024, Danone left the Russian market, causing an estimated loss of €1.2 billion, significantly impacting the industry.

-• TH Group's Entry: Vietnamese TH Group plans a $204 million investment in a Russian Far East dairy plant.
+• TH Group's Entry: Vietnamese TH Group plans a $204 million investment in a dairy plant in Russia's Far East.

-• Unilever Acquisition Approval: Russian FAS approved the acquisition of Unilever Rus for about $340-450 million.
+• Unilever Acquisition Approval: The acquisition of Unilever Rus was approved by the Russian FAS, valued between $340-450 million.

-• EkoNiva's Expansion: EkoNiva expanded its reach to 70 regions by 2024.
+• EkoNiva's Expansion: EkoNiva expanded operations to 70 regions by 2024.

-• Butter Imports and Prices: An 18% increase in butter imports from Kyrgyzstan with stable price fluctuations.
+• Butter Imports: An 18% increase in butter imports from Kyrgyzstan, with stable price fluctuations.

-• Domestic Consumption: A 6% rise in domestic dairy consumption, yet only a 2.5% increase in raw milk production in early 2024, suggesting potential shortages.
+• Domestic Consumption: A 6% rise in domestic dairy consumption and a 2.5% increase in raw milk production at the start of 2024 suggest potential shortages.

-• Conflict Impact: Ukrainian dairy farm damage due to Russian drone strikes.
+• Conflict Impact: Ukrainian dairy farms impacted by Russian drone strikes.

-• Sberbank Withdrawal: From subsidized agriculture lending programs.
+• Sberbank Withdrawal: Sberbank exited subsidized agriculture lending programs.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.